-We can help you with this if you get stuck.
+You can ask in a branch if you get stuck.

 Are you selling a property abroad?

-For large Euro amounts, the extra cost of a bank transfer to the UK can be substantial.
+For large Euro transfers, the extra cost of using a bank to convert your money can be substantial.

-If you are a British expat selling property in Spain, France, Italy or Portugal, at completion, you will need to convert the sales proceeds from Euros into Pounds.
+If you are a British expat selling a property in Spain, France, Italy or Portugal, you will need to convert your sales proceeds from Euros into Pounds.

-On a sales price of say €80,000, you could be up to €4,000 worse off using a bank to move your money back to the UK.
+On a sales price of €80,000, you could be up to €4,000 worse off using a bank to move your money back to the UK!